KlimaDAO/klimadao/.github/pull_request_template.md

 ## How to Test
 <!--
- Pleas eprovide a shrot description of how a reviewer can confirm the changes -->
+ Please provide a short description of how a reviewer can confirm the changes -->

 1. _step1_